mrc-ide/easymap/README.md

 with component library [Flowbite Svelte](https://flowbite-svelte.com/).

 SvelteKit is a helpful framework for developing Svelte apps.
 Like Nuxt.js, it provides support for server-side integration, as well as useful features for the front end, like routing.
-Because EasyMap is only, we configure SvelteKit to build using its [static adapter](https://svelte.dev/docs/kit/adapter-static), so that no code needs to run on the server.
+Because EasyMap is client-only, we configure SvelteKit to build using its [static adapter](https://svelte.dev/docs/kit/adapter-static), so that no code needs to run on the server.